 We saw this first hand when Camden became a big brother.
-He was only 18 months old when Chase was born and After seeing the for the first time he iMommy’s .
-T”.
+He was only 18 months old when Chase was born and was not able to fully comprehend the concept of a sibling.
+After seeing the baby lying on Mommy for the first time he immediately climbed up the bed to jump in Mommy’s arms.
+The next thing we heard was “no Chase”.
 Those same two words have taken on a new meaning over the past six months, and are now said with happiness and excitement.
 Today if you ask Camden “is Caroline your best friend?” he responds “no Chase!”
-Therehis brother; , as he embraces the opportunity to help change his brother’s diaper, feed him applesauce and kiss him good night
+There has been nothing more heartwarming than seeing Camden fall in love with his brother; and though he is still in diapers himself, he has taken on the role of big brother and protector, as he embraces the opportunity to help change his brother’s diaper, feed him applesauce and kiss him good night.

-While watching Camden mature has made us incredibly proud, the process getting here wasn’t easy. ischildrenmeaningfulIt takes some time to learn that you can’t control everything, you can’t always make it right, and that discipline doesn’t make you a bad parent.
+While watching Camden mature has made us incredibly proud, the process getting here wasn’t easy.
+This all-consuming love for our children is what creates the challenges of parenting, yet makes it all meaningful.
+We worry about our kids, try to figure out what’s best for them, and constantly focus on keeping them healthy and safe.
+It takes some time to learn that you can’t control everything, you can’t always make it right, and that discipline doesn’t make you a bad parent.

-With Camden, ahe, particularly those of his recent realization that he is a separate individual from Mommy and Daddy He tries hard to assert himself, to communicate his preferences, and to act (as much as he can) independently.
+With Camden, although he communicates well and is able to generally express his ideas, wants and needs, he is still learning to cope with strong feelings, particularly those of his recent realization that he is a separate individual from Mommy and Daddy.
+He tries hard to assert himself, to communicate his preferences, and to act (as much as he can) independently.
 This can sometimes lead to frustration as he takes you on the emotional, toddler rollercoaster – yelling at you one minute and smiling at you the next.
+We look forward to him attending nursery school where he will develop even better language skills and have more experience working with his peers, handling disappointment and following rules.
 While this can be difficult for us, we are learning that this is a phase every parent goes through, and despite the challenges, the moments that make us smile make these tough parts totally worthwhile.
 Parenting, after all, is a guessing game, and a second-guessing game.
 Despite contrary opinions, there simply isn’t a manual or roadmap to follow.
 Parenting is, in many ways, experiential; and as so many of us try to figure it out in hopes of avoiding big mistakes, we struggle to find the balance between being the type of parents we want to be and the type of parents we know we should be.

 Please share a brief anecdote that tells us something about your family

 As full-time, working parents, we are deeply entrenched in the manic energy for which Manhattan is notorious.
 Practically speaking, this means our high energy mornings are followed by high energy days.
 But regardless of whether the markets went up, down, or sideways that day, our family takes a quick 1-hour “time out” just before bedtime where we press pause on the frenetic world around us.
-This time is devoid of all the technological distractions we keep in our pockets or wear on our wrists all day.
+This time is devoid of all the technological distractions we keep in our pockets or wear on our wrists.
 It is just Mommy, Daddy, Camden, and baby brother Chase, creating the memories that bind us as a family.